 Undifferentiated schizophrenics show symptoms that are not easily categorized.
-The patient may exhibit symptoms of all of the other subtypes of schizophrenia with no discernable pattern.
+The patient may exhibit symptoms of all of the other sub-types of schizophrenia with no discernible pattern.
 For example, the undifferentiated variety may sometimes show signs of paranoia, but at other times they may show stronger signs of being catatonic.

 How to Live Independently with Schizophrenia

 Regular visits to mental health professionals, taking prescribed medications on time, every time, and joining a support group are the three most important things a schizophrenic should do to help control their disorder.
 Psychiatrists are able to prescribe new meds that may combat symptoms more effectively.
 Psychologists and counselors can evaluate how well patients are adapting to their environment and make recommendations for non-medicinal treatment.
 Joining a group therapy session or support group provides a community for schizophrenics to lean on and learn from.
 Interacting with a community of schizophrenics will provide a network of people that understand symptoms and are able to provide suggestions if and when the disorder spirals out of control.
 Family members of schizophrenics should also stay involved in the lives of their mentally ill loved ones.
 Family members are familiar with the patient and are able to tell when something is wrong.

 Risks of Living Independently with Schizophrenia